 A narrow view does not apply in 2025.
 Today, exemplary Scrum Masters are known to be value creators and transformational leaders who perform tasks beyond meeting facilitation.
 These professionals are now required to be:

-As Sarah Johnson, the Chief Agile Officer of Transcend Technologies has informed me, 'In 2025, the best Scrum Masters are spending 80% of their time on team dynamics, organizational impediments, and coaching on continuous improvement; areas where AI cannot replace the human touch and emotional intelligence.'
+As Sarah Johnson, the Chief Agile Officer of Transcend Technologies, has informed me, 'In 2025, the best Scrum Masters are spending 80% of their time on team dynamics, organizational impediments, and coaching on continuous improvement; areas where AI cannot replace the human touch and emotional intelligence.'
+Unsurprisingly, Scrum Master job demand continues to rise as organizations recognize the strategic importance and evolving depth of this role.

 The advantages are not only quantitative.
 I have seen how having great Scrum Masters on Agile teams completely transforms the culture and energy on those teams.
 They are more innovative, more eager to try new things, more straightforward about the issues they face, and more united in tough times.
 The effect that a Scrum Master has on team morale and grit is indispensable for contemporary workforce challenges.